-Jacobs University is not a typical German university.
+Constructor University (previously known as Jacobs) is not a typical German university.
 It is a small, private residential institution with classes taught in English, much more similar to a small US college.
-Jacobs’s student body is small, but diverse, composed of about 1,400 students from over 110 different countries.
+Constructor's student body is small, but diverse, composed of about 1,400 students from over 110 different countries.
 Take a virtual tour of the campus.

 Due to the continued impact of COVID-19, applicants should be aware that changes to academic calendars may occur with little or no notice.
 Students are encouraged to either wait to book travel or book travel that allows for changes with no financial penalty.